 As part of a consent order with federal regulators, 14 mortgage servicers and their affiliates have been instructed to identify homeowners who may have suffered financial injury as a result of errors, misrepresentations, or other deficiencies during the foreclosure process.

-Of course, there are a number of eligibility requirements, which are listed below.
+Of course, there are a number of eligibility requirements, which are listed below for your convenience.

 • Your mortgage loan was serviced by one of the participating mortgage servicers listed below.

 • Your mortgage loan was active in the foreclosure process between January 1st, 2009 and December 31st, 2010.

 • America’s Servicing Co.